PROxZIMA/Sweet-Pop/README.md

 3) You can change `--tab-radius` and `--tab-border-width` to increase/decrease tab border radius and width respectively to match `normal` and `touch` density.

+4) Hide menu icons by commenting [Line 9](https://github.com/PROxZIMA/Sweet-Pop/blob/master/userChrome.css#L9) in [`userChrome.css`](./userChrome.css).

-4) You can disable any of the `script/*.uc.js` from `Toolbar Menu > Tools > userscripts > script`.
+5) You can disable any of the `script/*.uc.js` from `Toolbar Menu > Tools > userscripts > script`.
 Restart ***twice***, every time you enable/disable the script.
 Following are the `about:config` option to configure scrollbars, toolbox.
     - `Floating scrollbars` -> `userChromeJS.floatingScrollbar.enabled`.
     - `Floating toolbox` -> `userChromeJS.floatingToolbox.enabled`.

-5) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste
+6) You can also edit `hideScrollbar.uc.js` to customize the scrollbars according to your taste

-6) For adding your own customizations make changes in `myChanges.css` file under `css` folder.
+7) For adding your own customizations make changes in `myChanges.css` file under `css` folder.

-7) If something breaks on your system then please raise a issue
+8) If something breaks on your system then please raise a issue

-8) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.
+9) [@ArataKamikaze](https://github.com/ArataKamikaze) mentioned in [#5](https://github.com/PROxZIMA/Sweet-Pop/issues/5) that [Firefox Color](https://addons.mozilla.org/en-US/firefox/addon/firefox-color) breaks/overwrite existing theme so disable the extension if you face similar issue.

 ## Credits
 - I started with this amazing material theme : [MaterialFox](https://github.com/muckSponge/MaterialFox) by [muckSponge](https://github.com/muckSponge)